Please link this guide if you use it as a reference for your own content

 Further Combos Incorporating Elemental Skills

 Extending from the previous combos, N1CA, N2CA, and N3, weaving in Tap Skills can be more beneficial to deal more damage and passively build Conductive stacks.
-The main new combos that this opens up are N2tE and N3tE.
+The main new combos that this opens up are N2tE and N3tE (or tEJP with Xianyun).

 Choosing when to use her Hold Skill can be slightly complex; however, it can be more easily understood when sectioning her rotations around her Hold Skill itself.